Collaborative Divorce attorney

 Collaborative divorce works best when both spouses share a willingness to cooperate and communicate honestly.
 It is particularly effective for couples who want to protect their children from the negative effects of litigation, who wish to preserve a positive co-parenting relationship, and who prefer to handle their divorce quietly and privately.

-It may not be the right choice when one spouse is unwilling to disclose finances, refuses to participate in good faith, or when there are concerns about safety or power imbalance.
-In those cases, other forms of dispute resolution such as mediation or traditional representation may be more appropriate.
-Kari Cornelison carefully evaluates each situation and provides guidance on whether collaborative divorce is the best path forward.
+It may not suit situations involving hidden finances, refuses to participate in good faith, or when there are concerns about safety or power imbalance.
+In those cases, other forms of dispute resolution, such as mediation or traditional representation, may be more appropriate.
+Kari Cornelison carefully evaluates each situation and guides whether collaborative divorce is the best path forward.

 Issues Resolved Through Collaborative Divorce

-Even though the process is cooperative, all major legal issues must still be addressed before the divorce can be finalized.
+The process remains cooperative, but both parties must resolve all major legal issues before the court can finalize the divorce.
 These include property and debt division, allocation of parental responsibilities, parenting time, child support, and spousal maintenance.
-Collaborative divorce provides a forum to discuss each of these topics constructively and arrive at fair, balanced solutions that reflect both parties’ priorities.
+The collaborative process creates a constructive space to discuss each topic constructively and arrive at fair, balanced solutions that reflect both parties’ priorities.

-Kari Cornelison works closely with clients to ensure every agreement complies with Illinois law and that nothing is overlooked.
+Kari Cornelison works directly with clients to ensure every agreement follows Illinois law and addresses all critical details.
 Her attention to detail and understanding of the Illinois Marriage and Dissolution of Marriage Act help clients avoid future disputes and maintain stability long after the divorce is complete.

 Why Work With Kari Cornelison

-Kari Cornelison has dedicated her career to family law and is known for her straightforward, compassionate approach.
+Kari Cornelison focuses her career on family law and delivers a straightforward, compassionate approach.
 She understands that most people going through divorce want to resolve matters quickly, fairly, and without unnecessary hostility.
 With two decades of experience in DuPage County and Cook County courts, she brings both local insight and practical problem-solving skills to every case.

 Her commitment to settlement-based family law sets her apart from many traditional divorce attorneys.
-She believes that divorce can be handled with integrity and that clients should have an opportunity to protect their families while securing their future.
+She believes clients should have the opportunity to protect their families and that clients should have an opportunity to protect their families while securing their future.
 Through her guidance, clients are able to maintain control of the process and reduce the stress often associated with divorce litigation.

 Serving Clients Across DuPage and Cook County

 From her office in Oak Brook, Kari Cornelison serves clients throughout DuPage County and Cook County, including Oak Brook, Elmhurst, Lombard, Hinsdale, Clarendon Hills, Downers Grove, Naperville, and Wheaton.
-Her firm is dedicated exclusively to family law, allowing her to provide focused, experienced representation in every matter she handles.
+By practicing exclusively in family law, she delivers focused and experienced representation in every case.

 Contact Kulerski & Cornelison